Triang3l/LudicrousInstagib/README.md

 To join an instagib server, simply install the mod and connect to the server using the server browser.

-To start a server, select "Instagib DM" in the game type drop-down menu on the Host Game screen or in the dedicated server launcher.
+To start a server, select "Instagib Death Match" in the game type drop-down menu on the Host Game screen or in the dedicated server launcher.

 Modifying
 =========